tychonievich/cs3330-s2022/markdown/cachesim2.md

 This homework builds off of the [associated lab](cachesim1.html) and cannot be completed without completing that lab first.

+If you are unsure of your cachesim1 code, my solution can be downloaded as a compiled Linux binary [cachesim1.o](files/cachesim1.o)

 # Task

 You must work alone on this homework.